Sindex42/orthogonal-quest/README.md

 ## Learning log

 * To see a log of our learnings throughout this project, please refer to our project [wiki](https://github.com/Sindex42/super-slack-bros/wiki)

+## How to Contribute

+We'd love to hear from you if have anything to contribute to help us improve Orthonogal Quest.
+To do so:

+1. Fork the repo
+2. Make as regular and as small commits as possible
+3. Leave super clear commit messages along the way
+4. Make a pull request back to this repo explaining the contributions you made

+Your name will of course be added to our list of contributers if your pull request is approved.